 SWMP Component Measurable Goals 1.
 HVPS Facility Inventory 1.a.
-Each reporting period, update the inventory of HVPS facilities that discharge to the MS4.
-Provide an updated inventory in each annual report.
+Each reporting period, Establish, maintain and/or anan Excluding Any Industrial updated the inventory of HVPS facilities that discharge to Facilities listed in the the MS4.
+Provide the inventory with the 2014-2015 annual inventory for Section 3.3.3 report, due June 15, 2015.
+Provide an updated inventory in each subsequent annual report.
 2. Inspection Program 2.a.
 Implement the HVPS facility inspection program which includes the facility inspection prioritization, inspection frequency, and inspection documentation protocol described in the SWMP.
-Conduct inspections on 100% of inventoried facilities that discharge to the MS4 during the 5-year permit term.
-For permittees with five or more HVPS facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the structures each reporting period, or if inspections are done by a geographical area, then one area or sector must be inspected each reporting period so that some HVPS facilities are inspected each reporting period.
+Conduct inspections on 100% of inventoried facilities that discharge to the MS4 during the 5-year period permit term.
+For permittees with five or more HVPS facilities included on the inventory, at a minimum, the permittee must conduct inspections on 5% of the structures each reporting period, or if inspections are done by a geographical area, then one area or sector must be inspected each reporting period so that HVPS facilities are inspected each reporting period.
 If a low percentage of inspections is conducted during one reporting period, then the permittee must increase the inspection frequency in subsequent reporting periods to ensure that 100% of the HVPS facilities are inspected within the 5-year permit term.
-Provide the total number of facilities, the number and percentage of inspections conducted during the reporting period, and documentation in each annual report.
-3. Enforcement Procedures 3.a.
-Implement enforcement procedures to be utilized if a stormwater violation is noted at an HVPS facility that discharges to the MS4 as described in the SWMP and in accordance with the ERP in Part 3.3.6 of this permit.
-Provide documentation on any enforcement actions taken at HVPS facilities during the reporting period in each annual report.
+The permittee must conduct a percentage of the inspections each year.
+Provide the total number of facilities, and the number and percentage of inspections conducted during the reporting period, and provide documentation in each annual report.